A command line tool displaying the time in a geocentric date format.

-Run this tool with a longitude and a latitude as arguments and you will get a local geocentric representation of the time:
+Run this tool with a latitude and a longitude and you will get a geocentric expression of the current local time:

-Add a timestamp to have the date of a particular moment (here it’s during the sunrise on the day of the summer solstice at Stonehenge):
+Add a timestamp to get the date of a particular event (for example at sunrise on the day of the summer solstice at Stonehenge):

-Geodate can also be run in ephemeris mode:
+Geodate can also be run in ephemeris mode with the